cubee-cb/linux-vr-compat/README.md

 - Zenith VR
     - Loading screens are broken.
     - Crashes immediately after rendering the first loading screen with a texture error.
-    - Using GE-Proton7-55 seems to give a different texture error, at least a different style of error window.
+    - Using GE-Proton7-55 doesn't help.
 - Until You Fall
     - Black screen after logo, black-screen-fix beta no longer exists?
     - Using GE-Proton7-55 changes nothing.